 - Only for Non-Network Hospitals: This is more like the reimbursement claim, but in case you happen to land up in a non-network hospital which considers your insurance, a co-pay clause will apply.

 Click Here to know More: Different types of Health Insurance plans to cover medical costs

 There are many reasons insurers use the co-pay clause:

 - To avoid fraudulent claims

 - To encourage discretionary use of insurance

 Can You Buy Insurance Without Co-Pay?

 Yes.
-Insurance policies can be bought without co-pay or deductible clauses.
+Insurance policies you can buy without co-pay or deductible clauses.
 However, the premium may increase substantially depending on the type of policy it is.
-Also, some policies like, auto insurance, contain compulsory deductible/co-pay clause, which must be adhered to by the insured.
+Also, some policies like auto insurance, contain compulsory deductible/co-pay clauses, that can adhere to by the insured.

 Case on Co-Payment Clause in General Insurance

 Mr. Rama Krishna is a senior citizen living in Mumbai.
 He gets a regular check-up at a reputed hospital nearby his house, every 6 months.
 Despite his age, he maintains good health.
 He has taken a health insurance policy with a co-pay clause of 10%.